marcobonici/marcobonici.github.io/blog/autodiff.md

 @def title = "Notes on Automatic Differentiation"

 \warning{This is not meant to be a rigouros explanation of automatic differentiation.
-These must me considered as some notes that I wrote for myself, to understnd better the topic of automatic differentiation.
-Furthermore, these notes are far to be completed and refined.}
+These must be considered as some notes that I wrote for myself, to better understand the topic of automatic differentiation.
+Furthermore, these notes are far to be completed and need to be refined.}

 # Example
 Let us consider the following function $f(\boldsymbol{x}):\mathbb{R}^3\rightarrow\mathbb{R}$